matteo-d-m/cnns-tutorial/README.md

 > De Matola, M. & Arcara, G. (2026).
 Convolutional Neural Network and Neuroscience: A Tutorial Introduction for The Rest of Us

-The repository was created and is maintained by [Matteo De Matola](https://webapps.unitn.it/du/en/Persona/PER0247884/Curriculum).
+The repository was created and is maintained by the first and corresponding author, [Matteo De Matola](https://webapps.unitn.it/du/en/Persona/PER0247884/Curriculum).

 :arrow_right_hook: **Repository structure**